yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

   protocol: [3]
   bucketPrefix: [4]
   bucketClassName: [5]
-  userSecretName: [6]
+  accessSecretName: [6]
 status:
   bucketContentName: [7]
   phase: [8]
   conditions:
 ```
 1. `labels`: COSI controller adds the label to its managed resources to easy CLI GET ops.
-Value is the driver name returned by GetDriverInfo() rpc.
+Key’s value is the driver name returned by GetDriverInfo() rpc.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 1. `finalizers`: COSI controller adds the finalizer to defer `Bucket` deletion until backend deletion ops succeed.
 1. `protocol`: specifies the desired protocol.
 One of {“s3”, “gcs”, or “azureBlob”}.
 1. `bucketPrefix`: (Optional) prefix prepended to a randomly generated bucket name, eg. "YosemitePhotos-".
 If empty no prefix is appended.
 1. `bucketClassName`: Name of the target `BucketClass`.
-1. `userSecretName`: Secret containing credentials to be used by a workload for accessing the bucket.
+1. `userSecretName`: (optional) Secret in the Bucket’s namespace storing credentials to be used by a workload for bucket access.
 1. `bucketContentName`: Name of a bound `BucketContent`.
 1. `phase`:
    - *Pending*: The controller has detected the new `Bucket` and begun provisioning operations